Contact Us

 Replenishment Limits (Min/Max)

-Replenishment limits, also known as min/max levels, are a tool for managing inventory levels and ensuring that you always have enough stock on hand to meet customer demand, without overstocking and holding too much stock for your retail store stock room.
-Min/max levels allow you to set a minimum and maximum quantity for each product, and then automatically generate transfer orders or purchase orders when inventory levels fall below the minimum level.
+Min/max levels allow you to set a minimum and maximum quantity for each product, and then automatically generate transfer orders or purchase orders when inventory levels fall below the defined minimum level.
 This can help you avoid stockouts and ensure that you always have enough inventory on hand to meet customer demand.

 Shopify

-We provide the ability to set replenishment min/max levels for products at a variant level, allowing the flexibility to set different levels for different variants of the same product.
-So, you can better stock the correct amount across the size curve.
-This can be done via a file upload, managed in our app in Shopify Admin or via our app on Shopify POS, giving you the flexibility to manage this in the way that works best for you and your team.
-You can then automatically generate transfer orders or purchase orders when inventory levels fall below the minimum levels, this is similar to the functionality you will be used to in Stocky.
-This can help you ensure that you always have enough inventory on hand and can help you avoid stockouts.
+This can be done via a file upload, managed via our app in the Shopify Admin or via the Stock Takes app on Shopify POS, giving you the flexibility to manage this in the way that works best for you and your team.
+Once set up you can automatically generate transfer orders or purchase orders when inventory levels fall below the minimum levels.
+This is similar to the functionality you will be familiar with in Stocky.

 Transfer orders

-Transfer orders are used to move inventory from one location to another.
-This can be useful for a variety of reasons, such as moving inventory from a warehouse to a retail store or transferring inventory between your different locations to balance stock levels.
 It's important to have a clear process for creating and managing transfer orders, and to ensure that inventory levels are updated correctly when the transfer is completed.

 Shopify

-Shopify have a new transfer order system, which moved in July from Stocky to Shopify Admin.
-It allows you to create transfer orders in Shopify Admin and then manage the transfer process from start to finish.
+Shopify has a new transfer order system which allows you to create transfer orders in the Shopify Admin and manage the transfer process from start to finish.
 You can create a transfer order, specify the products and quantities being transferred, and then track the status of the transfer as it progresses.
-Once the transfer is completed, inventory levels will be updated automatically.
-The transfers can also optionally have an origin or destination location, which means they can be more flexibly be used for other use cases such as receiving inventory from suppliers etc.

 Pros: